smkplus/CustomToolbar/README.md

 ```"com.smkplus.custom-toolbar": "https://github.com/smkplus/CustomToolbar.git#master",```

 ## Sample scenes to test
-you can import sample scene from package manager.
+You can import sample scenes from package manager.

 ![image](Images~/Package-Manager.png)
 ____________
 Scene selection dropdown to open scene in editor.
 Scenes in build have unity icon while selected and appear above splitter in list